 Tall Tony Kubek was a free-swinger who never walked more than 31 times in any season.
-A solid performer for the Yankees during his first few years, he played in six World Series, but missed the 1964 World Series through injury.
+A solid performer for the New York Yankees during his first few years, he played in six World Series, but missed the 1964 World Series through injury.
 He was the 1957 AL Rookie of the Year.

 - 1957 AL Rookie of the Year Award

 - 3-time AL All-Star (1958, 1959 & 1961)

 - Won three World Series with the New York Yankees (1958, 1961 & 1962)

 |Luis Aparicio||Tony Kubek||Albie Pearson|

 - Tony Kubek (as told to George Vass): "The Game I'll Never Forget", Baseball Digest, February 1973, pp. 57-59.